ecokova/comp20-ecokova/README.md

-# End of Semester Reflectio
+# End of Semester Reflection

 This Git repository was used for assignments and labs in COMP 20 Spring 2016.